iammac360/sb-programming-ex/README.md

 }
 ```

-Make sure you also create a test counterpart to ensure the quality of the code.
+Make sure you also create a test counterpart to ensure the quality of the code especially when refactoring.